cgolden15/discord-poll/README.md

 ![NPM](https://img.shields.io/npm/l/discord.js-qotd)
 ![npm](https://img.shields.io/npm/dt/discord.js-qotd)

 discord.js-qotd is a Node.js module that allows you to create polls or questions of the day with your discord bot.
-You can customize the separator, poll emoji and the embed color!
+You can customize the separator and the embed color!

+Note: This is still for discord.js v12.
+It will be updated to support v13 soon.

 ## Installation